KevinTheMix/CheatSheets/Flutter.md

 * `stfu` = Stateful widget

 ## API

+* Use two fingers to scroll lists & co will make it faster (useful tip to detect apps written in Flutter)

 * `runApp(…)` = takes in the instance of a widget and inflate it to the screen size (calls its `build()` method, etc.)
 * `MateriapApp(debugShowCheckedModeBanner: false)` = [remove debug banner](https://stackoverflow.com/a/48893964/3559724)